The Monotone Case Approach for the Solution of Certain Multidimensional Optimal Stopping Problems: Introduction

-The structure of this paper is as follows: We start by reviewing monotone case problems in terms of the Doob(-Meyer) decomposition in Section \ref{sec:monot} and state criteria for optimality of the myopic stopping time in two appendices.
-We then present implications for multidimensional optimal stopping problems in Section \ref{sec:multi}.
-We observe that, under certain assumptions, the monotonicity property of the special individual underlying processes carries over to sum- and product-type problems, which makes these also solvable.
-To convince the reader that this elementary line of argument is nonetheless useful, we discuss a variety of examples in Section \ref{sec:ex}.
+We discuss a variety of examples in Section \ref{sec:ex}.
 We start with multidimensional versions of the classical house-selling and burglar's problem.
 Here, the original one-dimensional problems are well-known to be solvable using the theory of monotone stopping.
-The last two examples are multidimensional extensions of continuous-time problems which are traditionally solved using other arguments: the Poisson disorder problem and the optimal investment problem.
+Also the multidimensional house-selling problem with recall was already solved in \cite{bruss1997multiple}.
+The last two examples are multidimensional extensions of continuous-time problems: the Poisson disorder problem and the optimal investment problem, which in one dimension are usually solved using other argument.
+The more involved arguments concerning the Doob-Meyer decomposition are treated there in detail.